ladbible homepage

 Dr Marie Spreckley, a Research Programme Manager at the University of Cambridge in the UK, told The Sun: “Many people do not want to remain on injectable therapy indefinitely due to treatment burden, convenience, travel, storage requirements, cost, or personal preference."

-The treatment is already being tested on humans, with Sharon Vickers, from South Carolina in the US, being among those to be trying out the medication after having gastric sleeve surgery.
+Sharon Vickers, from South Carolina in the US, was among the first to try out the medication after having gastric sleeve surgery.

 "I went straight to the pharmacy, but they had sold out, so I went back a few days later and managed to get them," she said.